-Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers and directors and persons who beneficially own more than ten percent of our common stock to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
-SEC regulations require executive officers, directors and greater-than-ten-percent stockholders to furnish us with copies of all Section 16(a) forms they file.
+Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers and directors and persons who beneficially own more than ten percent of our common stock to file reports of ownership and changes in ownership with the SEC.
+SEC regulations require executive officers, directors and greater-thanten-percent stockholders to furnish us with copies of all Section 16(a) forms they file.

-Based solely upon a review of Forms 3, 4, 5, and amendments thereto furnished to us with respect to 2005, we believe that all Section 16(a) filing requirements applicable to our executive officers, directors and greater-than-ten-percent stockholders were fulfilled in a timely manner, except that one of our executive officers, James S. Dodez, failed to file on a timely basis one Form 4 relating to a single reportable transaction.
-The Form 4 was filed two business days late.
+Based solely upon a review of Forms 3, 4, 5, and amendments thereto furnished to us with respect to 2007, we believe that all Section 16(a) filing requirements applicable to our executive officers, directors and greater-than-ten-percent stockholders were fulfilled in a timely manner, with two exceptions.
+Kalyan Ganesan, an executive officer, filed one Form 4 relating to a single transaction one business day late.
+Charles Trimble, a director, failed to file one Form 4 relating to a single transaction.
+This transaction was subsequently reported on Mr. Trimble's Form 5 for fiscal year 2007.